Stuck in someone else's frames? break free!

 Drop by teaspoonfuls, two inches apart, into greased baking sheets.
 Bake fifteen minutes, or until lightly browned at the edges.
 Tops will

-be pale.
 Makes 4 dozen.

 6 trout, filleted